Badgerworks-Brewery/Rii-sports/README.md

 ## Getting Started

-To get started with Rii-sports, follow these steps:
+To get started with Rii Sports, follow these steps:

 1. **Clone the repository**:
    ```bash